CREATE DATABASE statement is the SQL command used to create databases.

 CREATE DATABASE IF NOT EXISTS

-If there is already a database with the same name, SQL will throw an error while creating a database.
+If a database already exists, SQL will throw an error while creating another database of the same name.

 In such situations, we can use the